What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 PSD2 — the law that opened the banks

-PSD2 (Payment Services Directive 2) entered into force in January 2018 across the entire EU and EEA.
-It mandates that every bank must provide secure APIs for licensed third-party providers to access customer data — with the customer's explicit consent.
-The directive also introduced Strong Customer Authentication (SCA), requiring at least two verification factors for every login.
+PSD2 (Payment Services Directive 2) is Directive (EU) 2015/2366, adopted on 25 November 2015 and in force across the EU and EEA since January 2018.
+It mandates that every bank provide secure APIs for licensed TPPs to access customer data — with the customer's explicit consent.
+The directive also introduced Strong Customer Authentication (SCA), requiring at least two verification factors for every electronic payment.

 The connection flow — step by step